opendaylight/docs/docs/user-guide/service-function-chaining.rst

     }

 All these SFs are configured on the same device as the LSF.
 The next step is to prepare Service Function Chain.
-SFC is symmetric.

 ::